cjmet/CodeKy-SDM24-MBH/README.md

             1. copy logo.png to wwwroot
             1. `<img src="logo.png" alt="Logo" />`
         1. Don't forget to test on Android as well as Windows.
-     1. Now lets add some organizational Hierarchy
-        1. Department, Category, SubCategory, Section, Subsection, Brand
-        1. Put that into our Inventory Component page, maybe using two lines with the Hirarchy on the first line and the products on the second.
-        1. Avoiding getting into tables, grids, and such, just put a few tabs in front of the second line to help with spacing.
-        1. `<label>&emsp; &emsp; &emsp;</label>`
-        1. Update the test products to include the new fields.
-        1. Oops.
-Now we need a way to NOT load the old products.
-            1. How about we check to see if the list size is 0, then not load the (empty) products list?
-        1. Don't forget to Test it on Android.
-        1. Ok, the tabs just didn't work on android.
-So we'll remove them and live without them on windows.
-        1. Also, I forgot to add in edit tabs for adding categories and such ... of course you can add the item, then edit that in, so I'm calling it good enough, if cheaty.
-        1. Now that we got that far, lets go ahead and comment out the categories, we aren't going to use them going forward, at least not for now.
-There's plenty to learn, and it'll be less messy without them.
-        1. Ok .. next ...
      1. Spacing?
 I know I said minimal skeleton, but it really needs at least a microscopic amount of work.
         1. Ex:
             ```